What Is Income Tax?

 State Income Taxes

 If you live in some select states, you won’t have to pay state income taxes on top of your federal income taxes.
-Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming don’t impose income taxes.
+Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming don’t impose income taxes.
 Only South Dakota and Wyoming don’t impose corporate income or gross receipts taxes.

 Income Tax Deductions

-The IRS allows you to subtract from the amount of taxes you owe with qualified tax deductions.
-For instance, you can potentially deduct for work-related expenses, charitable contributions, home mortgage interest, real estate tax and more.
+The IRS allows you to subtract qualified tax deductions from your taxable income.
+For instance, if you itemize deductions, you can potentially deduct for work-related expenses, charitable contributions, home mortgage interest and real estate tax.
 Make sure to take advantage of these commonly missed tax deductions.

 You can also elect to take the standard deduction.
 The standard deduction is a flat amount the federal government allows you to deduct based on your filing status.
-As part of the new tax law, the standard deduction increased.
+The 2019 standard deduction increases for 2020.

 Standard Deduction Rates

 2019 Deduction Amount

 - Here’s the Average IRS Tax Refund Amount by State